The Phantom of the Opera (2004 film): Critical reception

 Roger Ebert, who gave the film three stars out of four, reasoned that "part of the pleasure of movie-going is pure spectacle—of just sitting there and looking at great stuff and knowing it looks terrific.
 There wasn't much Schumacher could have done with the story or the music he was handed, but in the areas over which he held sway, he has triumphed."
 In contrasting between the popularity of the Broadway musical, Michael Dequina of Film Threat magazine explained that "it conjures up this unexplainable spell that leaves audiences sad, sentimental, swooning, smiling—in some way transported and moved.
 Now, in Schumacher's film, that spell lives on."

 In a 2013 interview with Hollywood.com, Cameron Mackintosh, a co-producer on the stage musical who had nothing to do with this movie, said "I would have wanted to do the film differently.
 This new version which we’ve done (a touring production with reimagined staging) is dangerous and gritty.
 It combines the world of upstage and the lair below.
 You see two different worlds.
 That would have been my approach to the film."
 In a 2021 interview with Variety, Andrew Lloyd Webber revealed that he personally felt director Joel Schumacher made a mistake in casting Gerard Butler.
 He said "The Phantom was too young, and the whole point of the Phantom is he needs to be quite a bit older than Christine."

+Possible remake

+In June 2025, Lloyd Webber revealed that a remake of the film is in the early stages of development.
+While not revealing potential directors or actors, he suggested that he would like to see "somebody who is in their early 40s" play the Phantom in the new film.